Neto25-creator/HTML-CSS-JS-verificador-de-texto/README.md

 ## 📄 Licença

 Este projeto está licenciado sob a MIT License.
-Veja o arquivo `LICENSE` se disponível.